 Since joining PMB, Charles has worked on a number of capital advisory projects, as well as forming part of the PMB Invest fund team.
 He graduated from the University of Exeter.

-Charles is an avid sports fan and art lover; often trying to ease his frustrations from the golf course or tennis court by drifting around exhibitions.
+Charles is an avid sports fan and art lover; often trying to ease his frustrations from the golf course by drifting around exhibitions.
 Sadly, he’s also a season ticket holder at Chelsea FC.

 After graduating in 1973 from Trinity College, Cambridge with a degree in Modern Languages, he joined the merchant bank Morgan Grenfell, initially as an equity research analyst before moving into portfolio management.
 He held various positions at Morgan Grenfell including Head of the US and Head of Asset Management, before becoming Deputy Chief Executive in 1988 and Chief Executive in 1989.